Background on the top 35

 For many high schools, we also reported the average number of students who went on to attend 15 top colleges.
 This number was not included for ranking purposes.
 The schools included were Harvard, Yale, Princeton, MIT, Williams, Pomona, Swarthmore, Chicago, Johns Hopkins, Brown, Cornell, Dartmouth, Duke, the University of Chicago, and the University of Pennsylvania.

-Each criterion was normalized to make it comparable to the other criteria.
-The Min-Max method was used to create raw scores:
+Each criterion was normalized by the min-max method to create raw scores:

 xt – minc(xt0) / (maxc(xt0 – minc(xt0)).

 High schools were ranked by raw score.